discordeno/discordeno/website/docs/examples/reactionroles.md

 // REST OF YOUR CODE
 ```

-If we now try to run click the save button the menu will close, so this is done!
+If we now try to click the save button, the menu will close, so we are done!

-Let's move on the add and remove, we have a new problem: we need a way to update the buttons shown in the final message, and we also need to know what reaction buttons the user has created up to this point.
+Let's move on the add and remove button.
+We have a new problem: we need a way to update the buttons shown in the final message, and we also need to know what reaction buttons the user has created up to this point.

 Let's start with the second issue.
-We can store in an array all the buttons the user created, we just need to declare it:
+We can store in an array all the buttons the user created:

 ```ts
 // insert-next-line